Topology of projective Tate-Shafarevich twists: Tate-Shafarevich twists and the decomposition theorem

-All of them are related to each other via a Tate-Shafarevich twist.
-Indeed, these families of compactified Jacobians of different degrees are isomorphic as soon as the curve family admits a section.
+On the other hand, these families of compactified Jacobians of different degrees are isomorphic as soon as the curve family admits a section.
 On the other hand, an arbitrary curve family of such kind always admits analytic local sections.
 So these compactified Jacobians are isomorphic when restricted to an analytic open covering $\{U_i\}$ of the base.